Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Buried side by side in St James the Less churchyard in Stubbings, Burchetts Green, Berkshire.

-John Bosley was a master bricklayer employing 6 men.
-He was married to Eliza Stroud and their eldest daughter Jane was born in 1833.
+John Bosley, a master bricklayer, was born in Heavvitree, Devon around 1793.
+He was married to Eliza Stroud and their eldest daughter Jane was born in Bray, Berkshire, in 1833.

 18 comments: